yiruole/rootNtupleAnalyzerV2/README.md

 produceReducedSkim 1 - - - -1
 ```
+If the above preliminary cut line is not present in the cut file, is commented out or its value1 is set to 0, the skim creation will be turned off.
 Then each variable that needs to be included in the new tree has to be flagged with `SAVE` in the cutFile at the end of the line where the variable is defined, as for `pT1stEle` and `pT2ndEle` below:
 ```
 #VariableName minValue1(<) maxValue1(>=) minValue2(<) maxValue2(>=) level histoNbinsMinMax OptionalFlag